 It isn't available through Library Search in the usual way, so students and staff please email firstname.lastname@example.org if you need the login details.
 Academic staff at the University of Worcester have published in this journal, and you'll find it on some of your resource lists, so it is worth exploring.

 This open access journal is relevant to Design and Technology Education at all levels.

 International Journal of Social Pedagogy

 A peer reviewed, Open Access journal: "Social pedagogy has been defined as education in its broadest sense which includes all aspects of social, philosophical, and pedagogical dimensions.
 Through the journal we seek to make a substantial contribution to the international discourse on social pedagogy, and its evolution in the UK."
 The IJSP collaborates with the Social Pedagogy Professional Association.

 International Journal of Development Education and Global Learning

 (Appears to be unavailable May 2021.)
 This is an open access, international journal focusing on research and debates in development education, global learning and global citizenship.

 This magazine is published fortnightly and focuses on policy, news and practical ideas for early education and childcare practitioners.
 Our subscription offers selected content from Nursery World.
 You can find additional content on the Nursery World website.

-Print journals available in The Hive: while the majority of journals we subscribe to are available online, there are a few which are only available in The Hive.
-These include journals from the Mathematical Association (MA) , Historical Association (HA), and the Institute of Physics (IoP).
+The majority of journals we subscribe to are available online, but there are a few titles which are only available in The Hive in hard copy.
+These include journals from the Mathematical Association (MA) (subscription cancelled from 2021), Historical Association (HA), and the Institute of Physics (IoP).
 However, the Historical Association does provide a practical set of resources in their Student Zone which you can access.
 Please email askalibrarian for details.